-As a pre-COVID comparison the average number of applicants for classroom positions in 2019 was 3.4 New Zealand applicants per job and 3.6 overseas applicants per job.
-For further comparison the average number of applicants in 2013 was 9.9 and 6.8 respectively.
+As a pre-covid comparison the average number of applicants for classroom positions in 2019 were 3.4 New Zealand applicants per job and 3.6 overseas applicants per job.
+For further comparison the average number of applicants in 2013 were 9.9 and 6.8 respectively.